marshallmason/ittywm/README.md

 * Use the XCB library, which drastically cuts the already tiny resource usage of tinywm.
 This also demonstrates the library used by most modern window managers.

 Otherwise, it is identical in functionality to the original tinywm.

-Though this version requires four times as much code as tinywm, I believe it is easier to read, fixes bugs, and demonstrates a few more window management concepts.